LiLab-CIBR/Social_Seq/docs/安装示例流程代码/pipeline_playground_installation.en.md

-# What's the "SocialSeq pipeline playground"?
+# What is SocialSeq Pipeline Playground?

-The **SocialSeq pipeline playground** is a docker container based virtual machine designed to help users understand the functionality and logic of the SocialSeq through a series of demonstration data processing tasks.
-The complete pipeline includes model packaging, raw data processing, and result visualization, allowing you to explore:
+The **SocialSeq pipeline playground** is a Docker packaged code environment designed to help users understand the functionality and logic of the SocialSeq framework through the demonstration data processing process.

 **Use the web browser** to explore the social-seq playground.